litentry/PolkaSignIn/psp/proposal.md

 ### Message Field Descriptions

-- `identityNetwork` is network name , the payload is required since each chain may has its own algorithmic mechanism. the network name should be the offcial name known by wallet and server-side.
+- `identityNetwork` is network name, the payload is required since each chain may has its own algorithmic mechanism. the network name should be the offcial name known by wallet and server-side.

 - `callbackEndpoint` is a url path, the **Signed-Message** will be sent to the path.